A beginner buyer’s guide to Zcash (ZEC): Learn how it works, where to buy it and what to consider before buying.

 - Web-based wallets.
 You can use the Jaxx Chrome extension.

 - Hardware wallets.
-You can choose either the Ledger Nano S, Ledger Blue or TREZOR hardware wallets.
+You can choose either the Ledger Nano X, Ledger Nano S, or TREZOR hardware wallets.

 While wallets that support ZEC have private keys as a minimum layer of protection for your cryptocurrency, hardware wallets are usually considered the safest among all cryptocurrency wallets.